-More events and conferences are taking scent-accessibility into consideration when planning, but it’s become clear that there’s a lot of confusion over, well, all of it.
-Even for someone like me who has been navigating their own ever-increasing fragrance and chemical sensitivities for the several years, it’s still surprisingly confusing.
-I even still buy products only to get home and realize I’m allergic to it (which is why there’s a very fragrant container of dishwashing detergent on my front porch).
+More events and conferences are taking fragrance accessibility into consideration when planning, but it’s become clear that there’s a lot of confusion over, well, all of it.
+Even for someone like me who has been navigating their own ever-increasing fragrance and chemical sensitivities for several years, it’s still surprisingly confusing.
+I often still buy products only to get home and realize I’m allergic to it.

 I can’t speak as thoroughly about international laws, but in the United States the laws around labeling and product testing and safety can make accommodating fragrance and chemical sensitivities an unnecessarily difficult challenge and lead people to use products they think are fragrance-free, even when they aren’t.
 So I’m going to break it down for you.